DataTalksClub/machine-learning-zoomcamp/learning-in-public.md

     <img src="./images/learning-in-public.png" height="240" />
 </a>

-Send a PR if you want to suggest improvements for this document
+Send a PR if you want to suggest improvements for this document.